Scraping Airbnb listing data with Python

 )

-Similar to the title extraction, this code finds a span element with the class "t6mzqp7".
-We then extract and clean the text content of this element, which contains a short description of the listing.
+Similar to how we get the title, this part finds a span tag with the class "t6mzqp7".
+We extract and clean the text content, which holds a short description of the property.

 Extracting the listing rating